OWASP/owasp-mastg/Document/0x04-Testing-Processes-and-Techniques.md

 ## Mobile App Security Testing Methodology

--- TODO [Describe Mobile Security Testing methodology] --
+-- TODO [This chapter is a partial mess.
+It needs cleanup, editing and rewriting. ] --

 The context of mobile security testing is a conjunction of multiple different tier of components: **app**, **system**, **communication** and **back-end server**.
 These four high-level components will be the main attack surface for a mobile security test.